 Daily schedules for fourth and fifth grades models the regular school day in which students are divided into three blocks of academic time for reading, writing and math.
 Social studies takes place in the homeroom and sometimes within the three main blocks.
 Students meet with teachers and classmates via Zoom during their blocks once a day.
 Assignments are posted online.
 Teachers have the flexibility to offer small book club meetings, writing conferences, help class and one-on-one conferencing as needed.

 Classrooms meet with special area teachers in a six-day rotation during regular school.
 In distance learning, special areas also meet on a rotated basis every day.
 Assignments and videos are posted on SeeSaw, and students may choose to do those activities.
 Special areas include music, art, shop (woodworking), technology, library, P.E., Spanish and science (grades 1-5).

 Bright Fit is an week-long all-school event held every other year in rotation with Bright World.
 Bright Fit encourages families to be active and healthy through good habits.
-During COVID-19, we held Bright Fit virtually, and students participated at home.
+During COVID-19 in spring 2020, we held Bright Fit virtually, and students participated at home.
 They recorded activities they did such as washing hands properly, making a healthy food choice, helping their parents do chores, and exercising.
 Students earned tickets by doing this activities, and then they turned in the tickets online for a chance to win prizes.
 After Bright Fit Week, the coaches held Bright Fit Fridays, and students could join in live exercise routines each Friday.